What you need to know about California's gas tax repeal initiative

 Would it just stop if the initiative passes?

 Yes.
 If the repeal measure is approved by voters, the tax increases and new fees would cease beyond November.
 That means another $1.4 billion or so collected after July, and then nothing further in the years ahead.
-Amid the uncertainty, some localities have planned projects, but are waiting to make major commitments until they know what happens with the initiative.
+Amid the uncertainty, some localities have planned projects but are waiting to make major commitments until they know what happens with the initiative.
 Its backers, however, point to overflowing state coffers as evidence that SB 1 was unnecessary.
 They argue that the state could easily pay for this work already by rearranging the priorities within its massive budget.

 Who is supporting the campaign?

 The repeal push is led by members of California's Republican congressional delegation and GOP gubernatorial candidate John Cox.
-Many of them have personally contributed hundreds of thousands of dollars to qualify the initiative as part of a strategy to drive up conservative turnout in November and protect ten Republican House seats that Democrats are trying to flip.
+Many of them have personally contributed hundreds of thousands of dollars to qualify the initiative as part of a strategy to drive up conservative turnout in November and protect 10 Republican House seats that Democrats are trying to flip.
 The California Republican Party has already used the taxes, which are generally unpopular with the public, to recall a state senator who voted for the plan, thereby erasing Democrats' supermajority in the Senate.

 Who is opposed?